Reviving Federal Regions

-This Article calls for a revival of federal regions as mediators and coordinators.
-It argues that when they live up to their potential, regions inject a much needed dose of democracy into the bureaucracy, improve the coordination among federal departments and agencies, and serve as a powerful check on presidential overreach.
-As mediators, federal regions mediate between central headquarters on the one hand, and state and local governments on the other hand.
-Their proximity to the states and regulated populations and industries enables regional offices to counter the democratic deficit that plagues American bureaucracy.
-Relatively insulated from Washington and state partisan politics, regional officials fuse their expertise with principled politics, and can avoid ceding to the will of the President or his appointees.
-Our model of federal regions as coordinators envisions them as entities that coordinate among the different departments, agencies, states and localities that operate within their territories.
+This Article calls for a revival of viewing federal regions as mediators and coordinators.
+It argues that when regions live up to their potential, they inject a much-needed dose of democracy into the bureaucracy, improve the coordination among federal departments and agencies, and serve as a powerful check on presidential overreach.
+Federal regions mediate between central headquarters and state and local governments.
+Their proximity to the states and to regulated populations and industries enables regional offices to counter the democratic deficit that plagues U.S. bureaucracy.
+Relatively insulated from Washington, D.C. and state partisan politics, regional officials fuse their expertise with principled politics and can avoid capitulating to the will of the President or presidential appointees.
+Our model of federal regions as coordinators envisions them as entities that coordinate among the different departments, agencies, states, and localities that operate within given regions.

-The Article argues that our innovative understanding of federal regions gives rise to a promising alternative to both the centralizing-national vision and the state-centered vision of American federalism.
-To support this vision, we propose a set of legal doctrines and principles that, combined, constitute a new field of administrative law, what we call “the law of federal regions.”
-Included among these doctrines are broad subdelegation of powers to regions; greater judicial deference to regional policies and decision-making; and intergovernmental consultation and redelegation at the regional level.
+Our innovative understanding of federal regions gives rise to a promising alternative to both the centralizing, national vision and the state-centered vision of American federalism.
+We then propose a set of legal doctrines and principles that modify administrative law to suit the unique characteristics of federal regions.
+Included among these doctrines are broad subdelegation of powers to regions; greater judicial deference to regional policies and decisionmaking; and intergovernmental consultation and redelegation at the regional level.

 Keywords: regionalism, federal regions, federalism, administrative law, subdelegation of powers, decentralization